5 Tips To Help You Take Better Photos With Your Smartphone

 Clean Your Camera Lens

 Before you take a picture always check to see if you have any finger prints on your smartphone camera lens.
 Dirty lens can increase the amount of time it takes the camera to focus.
-A smudge up camera lens combined with low light situation will definitely very poor results.
+A smudge up camera lens combined with low light situation will definitely yield poor results.
 Also don't forget to also clean the front facing camera lens, it also can get pretty dirty.
+Hopefully these five tips will help improve your mobile photography photos.